Windows comes with its own music software in the form of Media Player, and it works well enough, but third-party music apps can do so much more.

 You can even get AIMP to wake you up in the morning or automatically shut down the system at night once your favorite tunes have lulled you into a deep sleep.

-Give your mouse a rest with Resonic's single-click interface, no-click scrolling and quick shortcuts
+Give your mouse a rest with Resonic's single-click interface and quick shortcuts

 Resonic might not have the high profile that other music apps enjoy, but it’s a high quality app with an interesting approach: it’s built around frequency analysis and waveform viewing so you can actually see what you’re listening to – not as a visualization but as a real-time view of the audio file and the frequencies it’s using.
 There’s something wonderfully hypnotic about that.